guiperry/Agentic-Engine/docs/testing_strategy.md

 ## Conclusion

-This testing strategy ensures that the frontend components of the Agentic Inference Engine are reliable, functional, and provide a good user experience.
+This testing strategy ensures that the frontend components of the Agentic Engine are reliable, functional, and provide a good user experience.
 By focusing on both unit and integration tests, we can catch issues early and maintain high code quality.